xbini/react-ssr-starter/README.md

 # memory
-A mini project to study next.js
+A mini project to study react SSR.

 ## !Important